-- 13.20National parking guidance and policy is currently provided in PPS11, PPG13 and PPS3. - 13.21 The car parking standards set out in this Core strategy have been prepared in accordance with these policy documents.
+- The car parking standards set out in this Core Strategy have been prepared in accordance with national guidance.
 The standards specify the requirements which each development will normally be expected to provide, although every planning application is treated on its individual merits.
-The standards are intended to mitigate the impact of parking needs and encourage a modal shift to more sustainable modes of transport and minimise the dangers to public and highway safety and the loss of amenity and convenience likely to be caused by on-street parking. - 13.22 The three accessibility areas identified in Trafford are: Area A covering Altrincham town centre, Area B covering the town centres of Sale, Stretford and Urmston, the district centres of Hale, Sale Moor and Timperley and local centres and Area C covering all other areas.
+The standards are intended to mitigate the impact of parking needs and encourage a modal shift to more sustainable modes of transport and minimise the dangers to public and highway safety and the loss of amenity and convenience likely to be caused by on-street parking. - The three accessibility areas identified in Trafford are: Area A covering Altrincham town centre, Area B covering the town centres of Sale, Stretford and Urmston, the district centres of Hale, Sale Moor and Timperley and local centres and Area C covering all other areas.